NullSystemWorks/mtadayz/readme.txt

 admin: Makes the player an admin
 supporter: Makes the player a supporter
 remove: Removes the player from being admin/supporter

-/backup
-Will create a backup of all vehicles (must be enabled in editor_server.lua)

 ## EXPORTED FUNCTIONS ##